Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 - mustache templating
 - React

+A dashboard widget SpiraApp has access to a single DOM element.
+This can be accessed using the following code: `const elementId = APP_GUID + "_content";`.
+You would render contents in this element using mustache like this: ` document.getElementById(elementId).innerHTML = rendered;`

 Note that the widget will not display by default on the dashboard.
 The end user will need to manually add the widget to show.

 ### Columns